 What to Pack for Hiking with Dogs

 We recommend that you pick up one that lights up in the dark just in case you are late getting back.
-Or heaven forbid, your best friend bolts off after a rabbit and you are trying to find him in the dark.
+Or heaven forbid, your best friend bolts off after a rabbit, and you are trying to find him in the dark.
 We dug into the best LED reflective gear for hiking dogs – check out our finds.

-✔️ Water Bowl – And of course extra water.
+✔️ Water Bowl – And of course, extra water.
 Consider a collapsible dog water bowl to save space in your bag.

 ✔️ Poop Bags – Just like everywhere else, you need to be prepared to pack it out.

-✔️ Doggie Backpack – Seriously consider letting your dog carry some of their own gear.
-Cesar Millan suggests a dog can carry 10-12% of their weight if you start light and work your way up.
-He also recommends checking with your vet first.
-Keep in mind that just like with you, carrying weight will make the hike more of a workout for your dog so plan appropriate rest.
+✔️ Doggie Backpack – Seriously, consider letting your dog carry some of their own gear.
+Cesar Millan suggests a dog can carry 10-12% of its weight if you start light and work your way up.
+He also recommends checking with your vet first before starting with a doggie backpack.

 Must Have Hiking Gear for Kids